BrandenEK/AShortHike.ModdingTools/README.md

 After this, any mods you wish to play with can be extracted into the 'Modding' folder created in the game's root directory.

-## Building From Source
+## Mod development

-In order to create a new short hike mod:
+Command to create a new plugin template:

 ```dotnet new bepinex5plugin -n ExampleMod -T netstandard2.0 -U 2019.4.29```